fennel-ai/client/docs/pages/concepts/source.md

 doesn't match with the schema of the Fennel dataset, the data is discarded and not admitted to the dataset.
 Fennel maintains logs of how often it happens and it's possible to set alerts on that.

+Due to this, often no changes are needed to Fennel when the schema of your external data changes.
+For instance, if you add new fields to your Postgres, those new fields are simply ignored by Fennel.
+And if you remove fields that aren't referenced by Fennel datasets, nothing needs to change either.

 ### Type Matching/Casting Rules
 Here is how various types are matched from the sourced data (note that type